You can check your local water quality on the Scottish Water Website here: Check Your Local Water Quality.

 The data is from samples taken from consumers’ taps at randomly selected properties throughout each zone at a frequency that varies according to the population of the supply zone.
 The results are taken as being representative of the water quality across the zone, however in practice certain parameters may vary significantly within a supply zone.
 Plumbing within the property can also affect the results, especially where lead, copper and nickel are concerned.

 My supply zone has had a failure – should I worry?

 The quality of Drinking Water in Scotland is very high, but from time to time samples do fail the regulatory standard.
 These standards are set with a wide margin of safety, and some are concerned with the appearance or taste of the water.
 All failures must be investigated by Scottish Water and remedial action taken where necessary.
 Every failure and the associated investigation is reported to DWQR, who will also investigate where this is appropriate.
 Each failure is also reported to Environmental Health Officers at local authorities and Health Professionals who will take a judgement as to whether the failure has implications for public health and require action to be taken to protect consumers if necessary.

 The vast majority of failures that occur are relatively minor and should not be taken as an indication that your water supply is unsafe to drink.

 Smaller water supply zones may have relatively few samples taken for each parameter every year.
 When a failure does occur in these zones it can appear worse than a single failure in a larger zone where a single sample represents a smaller proportion of the total.
 The same effect can be seen in the year to date data where a small number of samples have been taken early in the year.

-If anything in the data gives you cause for concern please contact us using the webform and we will try to assist you.
+If anything in the data gives you cause for concern please contact us and we will try to assist you.